CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step1.md

 There are several tools available as front-end to PostgreSQL.
 Some of these tools are open sources while others are Paid tools Some of these tools are psql, pgAdmin, phpPgAdmin, pgFouine.

-### Task 1: Connect to MySQL server(In Ubuntu VM)
+### Task 1: Connect to PostgreSQL server(In Ubuntu VM)

 In this section, you will learn how to manage databases in PostgreSQL including creating databases, modifying existing database features, and deleting databases.

-1. Enter the following query to connect to the MySQL Server from putty.
+1. Enter the following query to connect to the PostgreSQL Server from putty.

    ```
    sudo su postgres